tylertitsworth/5th-age-srd/Classes/Ranger.md

 ### Fey Queen's Enchantments

-Choose one daily or recharge spell of your level or lower from the sorcerer class.
+Choose one full recovery or recharge spell of your level or lower from the sorcerer class.
 You can cast this spell as if you were a sorcerer (though you can't gather power).

 #### Adventurer Feat